BurningSpear/project-1/README.md

 •	Show a good commit history with frequent commits Additionally, your project should stick with KISS (Keep It Stupid Simple) and DRY (Don't Repeat Yourself) principles.

+WHAT IS A MEMORY GAME?

+A memory Game is a game of different sets of cards.
+Each pair of corresponding cards represent a corresponding attribute that must be matched for the cards to remain displayed, otherwise they remain hidden from the player.